MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Azure.Service.md

 ### [Set-AzureAvailabilitySet](./Set-AzureAvailabilitySet.md)
-Sets the name of the availability set on an azure_2 virtual machine.
+Sets the name of the availability set on an Azure virtual machine.

 ### [Set-AzureDataDisk](./Set-AzureDataDisk.md)
-Modifies the host caching of an existing data disk on an azure_2 virtual machine.
+Modifies the host caching of an existing data disk on an Azure virtual machine.

 ### [Set-AzureDeployment](./Set-AzureDeployment.md)